rubenspgcavalcante/leaflet-ant-path/README.md

 ### UMD compatible
 Can be used with asynchronous module loaders and CommonJS packers

+### With or without polyfills
+The module provide two bundles, the full one, with some es6 polyfills (loaded by default when importing) and the lighter one without the polyfills.
+If you're already uses the following polyfills in your project:
+- regenerator-runtime
+- core-js/es6/symbol
+- core-js/es6/reflect

+Just use the lighter version (leaflet-ant-path.es6.js).
+If not, just use the full bundle.

 ### Important!
 MultiAntPath was removed, and now AntPath doesn't support the legacy version anymore (0.7.7).
 If you're still using